UKHO/docs/security/ManagingSecurityConcerns/ManagingSecurityConcerns.md

 ### Changes and New Features with a Security Impact

 During development, a team will make some changes that will have a security impact.
 This may be introducing new security features or changing the way that some existing security feature works.
-These features will be **tagged** with **Security** to highlight to ITSO.
+These features will be **tagged** with **Security** to highlight to the IT Security Team.

 ------